rmusser01/Infosec_Reference/README.md

 #### Goal:

-* Migrate to daux.io
+* ~Migrate to daux.io~ https://rmusser.net/docs
-* List of techinques, tools and tactics to learn from.
+* List of techinques, tools and tactics to learn from/reference.
-* Act similar to "Yellow Pages" book in the sense of you know something exists, but what was it called....
+* Something like a "Yellow Pages" in the sense of you know something exists, but what was it called....
-* End goal is for it to be a rich resource of infosec knowledge for anyone to browse through as a jumping off point for various niches within infosec, or as a reference/recall method for other things.
+* End goal: Rich resource of infosec knowledge for anyone to browse through as a jumping off point for various niches OR as a reference/recall method for stuff.
-* Something similar to the [MITRE ATT&CK Framework](https://attack.mitre.org/wiki/Main_Page) (eventually)
+* Something similar to the [MITRE ATT&CK Framework](https://attack.mitre.org/wiki/Main_Page) (eventually; in the sense of attack/technique how-to's/groupings)
 * Always accepting more links/stuff.
 Feel free to contribue or suggest something not covered.

-#### Why Do I Care?
+#### Why Do you Care?
 * Because you're a real human being
 * Don't have to constantly google for tools/reminder.
 * Easily browsable list of tools, techniques, papers, and research in all sorts of areas.

 ##### This page
-* For latest content updates, check here: [LINK - Things added since last update](https://github.com/rmusser01/Infosec_Reference/blob/master/Draft/things-added.md)
+* For latest content updates, check here: [LINK - Things added since last update](https://github.com/rmusser01/Infosec_Reference/blob/master/Draft/things-added.md) This will have all links added to the other pages sorted according to topic, making it easier to see new stuff.

 * This page has links to *some* of the content on here.
 This is still very much a  WIP.
 More content is within the Draft folder.
 If you want to contribute, feel free.